NCAR/climate-primer-water/doc/ch3_baselines.rst

 |image24|

-*:mark:`Water year precipitation of the Southwest U.S.A., 1894-2008.
+*water year precipitation of the Southwest U.S.A., 1894-2008.
 Multidecadal wet and dry episodes are labeled.
 Precipitation is expressed as mean deviation from individual station averages.
-USGS`*
+USGS*

 Historic observations in the southwestern United States show multi-year periods of both positive and negative annual precipitation anomalies